Murgese: Characteristics

-Uses
+Use

 Murgese horses are generally used for trekking and cross-country riding, although they have also traditionally been used for farm work and light draft work.
 They are still popular on small farms where they are sought for their multi-purpose usefulness.
 The ancestors of the Murgese influenced the Lipizzaner, through the stallions Neapolitano and Conversano (two founding stallions of the Lipizzaner breed), and many were exported to Spain and to Northern Europe where they influenced the development of breeds such as Frederiksborg horse and Kladruber.